Where will it stop? The overwhelming, ever-expanding Democratic field

 On April Fools' Day, the Des Moines-based Polk County Democratic Party announced it would have to expand a long-running one-day event to accommodate the huge field: "2 many candidates?
 2 day Steak Fry!!!"
 It was plausible enough that some initially believed it.

-After all, the Democratic National Committee was not joking when it took the unprecedented step of expanding its first debate over — to make it over two nights to accommodate up to 20 candidates (10 each night) — and it has a contingency plan in place should there be more than 20 legit candidates and it needs to winnow that field to keep the debate number at 20.
+After all, the Democratic National Committee was not joking when it took the unprecedented step of expanding its first debate to two nights to accommodate up to 20 candidates (10 each night) — and it has a contingency plan in place should there be more than 20 legit candidates and it needs to winnow that field to keep the debate number at 20.
 NBC News is hosting the debate, set for June 26-27 in Miami.

 Of course, not many of the candidates — perhaps not even most — got in the race thinking they could really win, though none would admit so on the record.
 Some are running to push a specific issue they worry would not get enough attention otherwise, or to build a national profile and get more exposure or to set themselves up for some other office down the road, such as vice president or a Cabinet post.

-Some experts worry all these options will lead voters to choice overload, decision fatigue and anticipated regret, which is like getting buyers' remorse before you even make a decision because you worry you'll get it wrong.
+Some experts worry that all these options will have voters facing choice overload, decision fatigue and anticipated regret, which is like getting buyers' remorse before you even make a decision because you worry you'll get it wrong.

 Kofler, who recently wrote an essay for Politico magazine titled, "Too Many Democrats Are Running in 2020, According to Science," said that when people are overwhelmed by choices, they often default to a known option, even if it's not necessarily their favorite one.
 She argued that President Donald Trump benefited from that effect in the crowded GOP field.